Role of Douglas Haig in 1918: Planning Amiens

 Rawlinson drew up plans to use both the Canadian Corps as well as the Australian Corps for Fourth Army's forthcoming attack at Amiens, and found (16 July) that Haig had already had the same idea.
 The four Canadian divisions were transferred to the front in secrecy, moving into place with two hours to spare – the Germans thought they were still at Arras.
 Brudenell White, Chief of Staff Australian Corps, drew up many of the plans.

-Foch placed Debeney (First French Army) under Haig's command, against Rawlinson's wishes, and encouraged him to aim for a penetration to Roye, 25 miles South East of Amiens.
+Foch placed Debeney's (First French Army) under Haig's command, against Rawlinson's wishes, and encouraged him to aim for a penetration to Roye, 25 miles South East of Amiens.
 Neither the Prime Minister (who wanted to wait for the Americans to be ready before beginning major offensives) nor the CIGS Henry Wilson were told about the offensive until zero hour, Haig telling Wilson that "nothing startling" had happened at his meeting with Foch on 25 July.
 On that same day Wilson had submitted a paper forecasting that stalemate would continue on the Western Front until mid-1919, and that other fronts offered better prospects.
 Haig wrote on the cover of his copy: "Words!
 Words!
 Words!
 Lots of words!
 And little else."

 To Rawlinson's dismay Haig, at the request of Foch (who was pleased at the success of the Second Marne, but worried that the Allied advance might bog down), brought the date two days forward to 8 August, and extended the planned advance to Ham, a further 15 miles east of Roye.
 Prior & Wilson criticise Haig for this overambition, but Sheffield argues that there was little concrete change in the operational plans, as the more distant objectives were beyond artillery range anyway, and suggests that Haig was both paying lip service to Foch's wishes and prodding Rawlinson to more aggressive exploitation in the event of success – in the event Haig did not criticise the cavalry for not reaching Ham.
-Haig spent the night before the battle at his own Advanced HQ in a train at Wiry au Mont Station, and visited Rawlinson on the morning of the offensive.
+Haig spent the night before the battle at his own Advanced HQ in a train at Wiry-au-Mont Station, and visited Rawlinson on the morning of the offensive.